 Fifty-five people were killed and one hundred and forty-five injured during rioting in the south-eastern Turkish town of Kahraman Maras on Saturday, (23 December).

-Fifty-five people were killed and one hundred and forty-five injured during rioting in the south-eastern Turkish town of Kahraman Maras on Saturday, (23 December).
+Background: Fifty-five people were killed and one hundred and forty-five injured during rioting in the south-eastern Turkish town of Kahraman Maras on Saturday, (23 December).
 IN announcing the death toll Prime Minister Bulent Ecevit said that the rioting, one of the worst civil disturbances in the country's recent history, was a dark page in Turkish history.
 The trouble began when large groups of rightists attacked two districts in the town mainly inhabited by Shi'ite Moslems.

 SYNOPSIS: About the same time in Istanbul, heavily armed police had this anti-government demonstration well under control from the start.
 The message was clear to the demonstrators, unless they made their point peacefully there would be violence.